ousc/ng-milkdown/src/assets/markdowns/en/ng-milkdown-crepe.md

 # ![Logo](../../../assets/milkdownLogo.png "ng-milkdown") ng-milkdown-crepe component

+> The document you are currently viewing is rendered using the `ng-milkdown-crepe` component.

 `ng-milkdown-crepe` is based on 🍼[milkdown](https://milkdown.dev)'s [crepe](https://milkdown.dev/docs/guide/using-crepe) implementation of [ Angular](https://angular.dev/) editor component that works out-of-the-box and supports custom configurations.

 ## Examples